kura/blackhole/docs/source/index.rst

 Donations
 =========

-Blackhole costs a bit of money to run, it received millions of emails on a daily basis, sometimes millions every 5 minutes depending on the load of the platform.
+Blackhole costs a bit of money to run, it receives millions of emails on a daily basis, sometimes millions every 5 minutes depending on the load of the platform.